 To disable extensions follow bellow:

-Here Untick the Enabled to the extensions you want to disable or click the Trash icon to delete the extension.
+- Here toggle off the extensions you want to disable or click remove to delete the extension.

 Disabling extensions should help a little but uninstalling them is your best bet (you can always put them back again later).